 3 – Add Essential or Fragrance Oils (optional)

 Measure out oils in a glass container. (do not use plastic container for essential oils) When measuring use wax paper on top of your scale to avoid the oil spilling on the plastic of the scale.
 Essential oil eats at plastic and will destroy your scale

 - Add your color to oils and mix with stick blender until well blended

-- Add your Fragrance or Essential Oil to base oils and blend together
+- Your Fragrance or Essential Oil comes next to add to the base oils and blend together

-- Add lye water to Oil mix along stick blender to prevent bubbles Add around 100 deg for oil and lye water
+- Pour your lye water into your Oil mixture along stick blender to prevent bubbles Add around 100 deg for oil and lye water

 - Depending on your essential or fragrance oil, trace may accelerate be sure to work quickly and blend to light trace.